ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 to be able to be manipulated by the attacker to call the RS while using a token issued from the stolen AS.
 The RS does not need to be compromised or made to trust the attacker's AS.

-To protect agains this attack, the client instance can use a different key for each AS that it talks to.
+To protect against this attack, the client instance can use a different key for each AS that it talks to.
 Since the replayed token will be bound to the key used at the honest AS, the uncompromised RS will reject the call since the client instance will be using the key used at the attacker's AS instead with the same token.
+When the MTLS key proofing method is used, a client instance can use self-signed certificates to use a different key for each AS that it talks to, as discussed in
+{{security-mtls-patterns}}.

 Additionally, the client instance can keep a strong association between the RS and a specific AS that it trusts to issue tokens for that RS.
 This strong binding also helps against some forms of